Som Maresme FC: History

 On 19 July 2022, Costa Brava was absorbed by CF Badalona.
 As Badalona was relegated to Tercera Federación, Costa Brava changed name to Club de Fútbol Badalona Futur, with the original Badalona acting as a reserve team.

 In the summer of 2023, the agreement between Badalona Futur and CF Badalona was broken, so Futur was forced to play its home games in Vic.
 In November the team won the Copa Federación.

 In the summer of 2024, the team was relocated again, being based in Premià de Dalt, after the team failed to obtain the necessary permits in other previously proposed towns.

 In January 2025, entrepreneur Sedrak Petrosyan bought Badalona Futur with the intention of making it disappear at the end of the 2024–25 season and create a new project for the next season based in Premià de Dalt.
 In June 2025, the club changed its name to Som Maresme FC.
 The new name was revealed with great discretion, as no journalists had leaked any information about the project's identity prior to the official announcement.

-In August 2025, the Royal Spanish Football Federation denied the club's registration in the Tercera Federación, arguing the existence of debts that had not been paid.
+In August 2025, the Royal Spanish Football Federation rejected the club's application for registration in the Tercera Federación, on the grounds of the existence of debts that had not been paid.
 The board argued that the payments were made outside the established deadline and that they had been the responsibility of the previous management, so it filed an appeal, which was rejected.
 As a result, the team was relegated to the regional divisions of Catalonia.
-The Catalan Football Federation subsequently denied the team's registration in the leagues organized by the organization, meaning Som Maresme is unable to compete in Spanish federated football.
+The Catalan Football Federation subsequently rejected the team's registration in the leagues organized by them, meaning Som Maresme is unable to compete in Spanish federated football.

-On September 19, 2025, the Som Maresme board announced the team's hiatus due to the impossibility of competing in any category.
+On 19 September 2025, the Som Maresme board announced the team's hiatus due to the impossibility of competing in any category.
 In the same announcement, the club reported the initiation of a judicial process against the Catalan and Spanish football federations, arguing financial and competitive damages against the team.